 Some transactions you make online or on our app will require you enter a one-time PIN we've sent to your mobile.
 This is to make sure you're the person who requested the transaction.

 Internet banking guarantee

 We guarantee we'll reimburse any money taken from your Kiwibank accounts if you’ve been the victim of internet banking fraud.

 Things to watch out for

-We want to make sure you know how to keep an eye out for anything that doesn't seem quite right and stay safe from online threats.
+Make sure you know how to keep an eye out for anything that doesn't seem right and stay safe from online threats.

 Fraudsters use the internet to get to know people and gain their confidence.
-The con could build over a number of years, starting with an exchange of messages and building into a relationship where you regularly talk online.
+The con could build over a number of years before the fraudster asks the victim for money.

 Never tell anyone your PIN.
 If someone ever calls and asks for your PIN, hang up.
 They might try to convince you they’re from a bank, but we’d never ask for it.

-In a phishing scam, fraudsters pretend to be someone you know or from a reputable organisation like a bank or the government.
-They'll often use a logo from the organisation they’re pretending to be from and will usually ask you to click on a link to confirm details.
+Fraudsters often pretend to be someone you know or from a reputable organisation like a bank or the government.
+They'll usually ask you to click on a link to obtain your personal details.